 The energy was high from the start in the Nationwide Arena as the Blue Jackets began their season opener against the Islanders.
 I expected Columbus would take the win tonight, but I didn't anticipate that they would do so in such a spectacular fashion.
 The Blue Jackets definitely brought their A game and played strong throughout.
-Unfortunately the Islanders played a very sloppy game through the first 2 periods of play.
-They were missing opportunities and making bad passes which lead to multiple turnovers giving Columbus even more opportunities to score.
-This meant that the game was not as exciting to watch as a good fast paced back and forth game, but it was a lot of fun for Blue Jackets fans to see their team perform so well in their first game this season!
+Unfortunately the Islanders played a very sloppy game through the first two periods of play.
+They were missing opportunities and making bad passes which lead to multiple turnovers, giving Columbus even more opportunities to score.
+This meant that the game was not as exciting to watch as a good fast-paced back-and-forth game, but it was a lot of fun for Blue Jackets fans to see their team perform so well in their first game this season!

 - Rookie Pierre-Luc Dubois, only 19 years old, scored his first NHL goal in his first ever NHL game!

 - Other Blue Jackets who scored goals were Cam Atkinson, Ryan Murray, and Zach Werenski.

 - Sergei Bobrovski earned his 20th career shutout, setting a new record for the Blue Jackets franchise!